Kexanone/EscapeGameMode_AR/README.md

 Escape game mode for Arma Reforger inspired by "Escape from Malden" from Arma 3.<br>
 Your task is to survive and escape the hostile territory leaving no man behind.
-Currently only Airfield route is available.
+Currently only Airfield and Lamentin harbor routes are available.
 Alternatives will be added in future.

 ## Features